scmoon123/genetic/README.md

 ## Run example.py
 ```
-# this will test GA algoithm on Abalone dataset with GLM, OLS
+# this will test GA algoithm on Abalone dataset with GLM, OLS, Poisson
 sh examples.sh
 ```
 type `python3 example.py --help` to see available flag options